matter-labs/zksync-web-era-docs/docs/dev/developer-guides/building-on-zksync/events.md

 ## Events filtering

 Filtering is used to query indexed data and provide lower-cost data storage when the data is not required to be accessed on-chain.
-While filtering, we advice to load events by block ranges (0-1999, 2000-3999, ...) and index the result on your end.
+When filtering, you should load events by block ranges (0-1999, 2000-3999, ...) and index the result on your end.
 Otherwise you will get an error that says "block range should be less than or equal to 2000".

 These can be used in conjunction with the [Provider Events API](https://docs.ethers.io/v5/api/providers/provider/#Provider--event-methods) and with the [Contract Events API](https://docs.ethers.io/v5/api/contract/contract/#Contract--events).